dfox/graybox-testing.org/tests/index.md

 #### Frontend Test

-Now both developers can start writing their tests.
 The Nightwatch test looks like this:

 ```javascript
 module.exports = {